GaryHostt/DR_DNS-1/LabGuide200.md

 The terraform script also configures active dataguard between the databases in both regions.

-Validation can be done by doing DDL/DML transactions on database in the primary region and then checking that these transactions are replicated to the database in the standby/DR region.
+Validation can be done by doing DDL/DML transactions on database in the primary region and then checking that these transactions are replicated to the database in the DR region.

 ## Summary

 -   In this lab, you used the OCI Python SDK to automate your block volume backups to another region, and then restore them.
-You configured your DNS to route to your standby-DR region in the event of a disaster in your primary region.
+You configured your DNS to route to your DR region in the event of a disaster in your primary region.
 In the next lab, we will be simulating a disaster.
 You also have working rsync between your object storage buckets and file storage systems between your primary and DR regions.
 Lastly, the databases in your regions are now connected with Active Data Guard, but you can see how to manually configure that [here].

 -   **You are ready to move on to the next lab!**